 For example, if a kid isn’t naturally fast their potential peak performance for speed isn’t going to get exponentially higher the more they train to be faster.
 Moody agrees that if an athlete lags significantly in some skill it makes sense to work on improving it but in some cases, it can be more productive to focus on the kid’s strengths rather than weaknesses when setting player goals.

 In other words, you might not be able to help your player get much faster but if they already have a knack for finishing or cutting up defenses then help them become really good at that skill.
 Not only will this will help them stand out in that area but they’ll enjoy the training more.

-If it’s something they’re good at and enjoy then chances are they’ll be more motivated to work much harder on getting better at it.
+If it’s something they’re good at and enjoys then chances are they’ll be more motivated to work much harder on getting better at it.